WICG/storage-buckets/explainer.md

   title: "Inbox", failIfExists: true });
 ```

-We think that only exposing the `openOrCreate()` option is the best way to
+We think that only exposing an `open()` option that combines intents is
-support the model where each bucket can be evicted by the browser independently
+the best way to support the model where each bucket can be evicted by
-of other buckets.
-We want applications to be written assuming that each time
+the browser independently of other buckets.
+We want applications to be
-they attempt to open a bucket, they may be creating the bucket from scratch.
+written assuming that each time they attempt to open a bucket, they
+may be creating the bucket from scratch.

 ### Bucket designations for each storage API